k16-solutions/eng-practices/README.md

-# Google Engineering Practices Documentation
+# K16's Engineering Practices Documentation - Based on and Inspired by Google

-Google has many generalized engineering practices that cover all languages and all projects.
+K16 has many generalized engineering practices that cover all languages and all projects.
 These documents represent our collective experience of various best practices that we have developed over time.
 It is possible that open source projects or other organizations would benefit from this knowledge, so we work to